Subsidies for low-income families per year. Social support for low-income families

 • Voronezh.

-Until 2017, such child benefits for large low-income families were in effect in Crimea.
-But after the increase in the birth rate, the program was suspended.
+Until 2017, similar child benefits for large low-income families were in effect in Crimea.
+But after the birth rate increased, the program was suspended.

 ATTENTION!
-When applying, you cannot receive payment on debt for a period of more than 6 previous months.
-Therefore, it is worth even before the age of six months of the child to begin to draw up cash benefits.
+When applying, you cannot receive payment for debt for a period of more than 6 previous months.
+Therefore, it is worth starting to apply for cash benefits before the child is six months old.

-The monthly allowance for a child in a family where twins / triplets are born is provided in a single amount.
-In a specific situation, the poor when establishing the fact of the birth of 3 and subsequent children.
+The monthly child benefit in a family where twins/triplets are born is provided in a single amount.
+In a specific situation, the poor when establishing the fact of birth of 3 and subsequent children.

-In addition to monthly payments, one-time financial assistance can be provided in case of a complex illness, non-fulfillment of alimony, death of a family member and need for care by a third person.
-The regulation of this issue of providing financial assistance to those in need is carried out by social support bodies.
+In addition to monthly payments, one-time monetary assistance can be provided in case of a complex illness, failure to collect alimony, the death of a family member and the need for care by a third party.
+The regulation of this issue of providing monetary assistance to those in need is carried out by social support authorities.

 In some regions of the Russian Federation, there is support in the form of benefits for single people and low-income families without children.
-Monthly payments will be paid in the case when an able-bodied person has lost his job and no property is registered to him.
+Monthly payments will be paid in the event that an able-bodied person has lost his job and no property is registered in his name.

-For example, in the Vologda Oblast, it is possible to accrue compensation in the amount of 150-200 rubles for 6 months.
-For more information about receiving benefits, the poor can get in the social security authorities.
+For example, in the Vologda region, compensation in the amount of 150-200 rubles can be calculated over a period of 6 months.
+Low-income people can obtain more detailed information about receiving benefits from the social protection authorities.

 Benefits for children from low-income families

-In families with low incomes, children often receive social support in the field of education.
+In low-income families, children often receive social support in the field of education.
 The following benefits are provided for low-income families with children:

 • free meals for children at school;